Dog left in Fort Pierce dumpster reunited with those who saved her

 Lola's new mom, Michele, has a passion for rescue dogs and the true patience of a mother.

-“When she came back to our house, she really struggled for the first three months,” she said.
-“I slept with her in another room, and she really she is attached to me, she struggled with men for probably 3 months.”
+"When she came back to our house, she really struggled for the first three months," she said.
+"I slept with her in another room, and she really she is attached to me.
+She struggled with men for probably three months."

 It's a level of patience similar to that practiced by those who work at Furry Friends.